igorovh/emapi/README.md

 To get channel emotes all you need is channel id, which you can get from Twitch API, [here](https://s.kdy.ch/twitchid/) or by using `name` route which you can see below.

 #### Currently available:
-* Twitch Global and Channel
+* Twitch global and channel emotes
-* BetterTwitchTV Global and Channel
+* BetterTwitchTV global and channel emotes
-* FrankerFaceZ Global and Channel
+* FrankerFaceZ global and channel emotes
-* 7TV Global and Channel
+* 7TV global and channel emotes
+* Getting twitch id by name

 In API, `all`, means **every** service, but you can also use service name like `twitch`, `bttv`, `ffz` or `7tv`.